|

 individual Den coolers.

-Training for camp: |
+Training for Camp:

-Anyone signing up to be a Den Leader or a Staff Member at Day Camp must
+Anyone signing up to be a Den Leader, Staff Member, 3-Day Adult Volunteer or

 attend one of the following trainings held prior to the start of camp.
 This